wavebyrd/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/integrity.md

 ## Scenarios

 The following scenarios provide insight into how Great Expectations can help enforce data integrity across various domains.
-By combining built-in Expectations with custom SQL checks, organizations can create comprehensive validation frameworks that catch inconsistencies, prevent data quality issues, and ensure compliance with business rules and regulations.
+By combining built-in Expectations with custom SQL checks, organizations can create comprehensive validation frameworks that catch inconsistencies, prevent data quality problems, and ensure compliance with business rules and regulations.

 ### Cross-system financial reconciliation